Pregnancy: Hot Tub and Sauna Use

-Raising your core body temperature (hyperthermia) can harm your fetus, particularly during the early weeks of organ development.
-While experts don't forbid hot tub or sauna use, they do advise caution.1
+Raising your core body temperature is called hyperthermia.
+It can harm your developing baby (fetus).
+It's most harmful during the early weeks when the organs are forming.
+Experts don't forbid hot tub or sauna use.
+But they do advise caution.footnote 1

-Hyperthermia during the first weeks of fetal development has been linked to neural tube defects.2 So pregnant women are advised to treat a high fever with acetaminophen and to avoid other causes of hyperthermia.
+Hyperthermia during the first weeks of pregnancy has been linked to neural tube defects.footnote 2 So pregnant women are advised to treat a high fever with acetaminophen.
+They should also avoid other causes of hyperthermia.

-There is no firmly established temperature or length of exposure that is considered safe during pregnancy.
-If you use a hot tub or sauna during pregnancy, be conservative.
-Avoid uncomfortably high temperatures, and limit your exposure.
-The American Academy of Pediatrics and the American College of Obstetricians and Gynecologists suggest sauna use of no more than 15 minutes and hot tub use of no more than 10 minutes.
-To help keep your body temperature down in a hot tub, sit with your arms and upper torso above the water.footnote 1
+If you use a hot tub or sauna, be careful.
+The tub or sauna should not be so hot that you are uncomfortable.
+And limit how long you sit in the hot tub or sauna.
+The American Academy of Pediatrics and the American College of Obstetricians and Gynecologists suggest using a sauna for no more than 15 minutes and using a hot tub for no more than 10 minutes.
+To help keep from getting too warm in a hot tub, sit with your arms and chest above the water.footnote 1

 - American Academy of Pediatrics, American College of Obstetricians and Gynecologists (2007).
 Antepartum care.
 In Guidelines for Perinatal Care, 6th ed., pp. 83–137.
 Elk Grove Village, IL: American Academy of Pediatrics.